vippsas/vipps-developers/knowledge-base/pos-integrations.md

 # Point of Sale integrations

-Point Of Sale (POS) is similar to a "cash register".
+Point of Sale (POS) is an in-person payment experience, such as a checkout screen or a cash register.

 ## Using the one-time payment QR